 The first in-person job interview is typically a one-on-one interview between the applicant and a hiring manager.
 The interviewer will ask questions about the applicant's experience and skills, work history, availability, and the qualifications the company is seeking in the optimal candidate for the job.

-When you have made it through the first interview, then a second interview you might think you're done with the interview process and you'll soon find out whether you'll be receiving a job offer.
+When you have made it through the first interview, then a second interview might make you think that you're done with the interview process and you'll soon find out whether you'll be receiving a job offer.
 That's not necessarily the case.
-You may have to participate in a third interview and possible more interviews after that.
-A third interview typically involves a final meeting with the hiring manager and may provide the opportunity to meet more of your prospective colleagues.
+You may have to participate in a third interview and possibly more interviews after that.
+A third interview typically involves a final meeting with the hiring manager, and may provide the opportunity to meet more of your prospective colleagues.